achals/achals.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Achal Shah, a software engineer at Uber Technologies.
-I'm in the Application Platform team, building tools and infrastructure to ensure that internal services are healthy, well-scaled, and have sufficient capacity.
+I'm in the larger Infrastructure group, building tools and infrastructure to ensure that internal services are healthy, well-scaled, and have sufficient capacity.
 I'm interested in Distributed Systems and Scalability professionally, and a variety of things in general.

+Recently, I've also been tinkering [with GPUs](https://github.com/achals/cs344)!

 I worked for over two years at Amazon Fulfillment Technologies in Seattle, where I worked on solving operational problems in the fulfillment space at scale.
 My first team owned software for the sortaion process inside the fulfillment centers.
 Next, I worked in the forecasting space, aimed specifically for the problem of fulfillment planning.
 I absolutely loved my experience at Amazon, and also Seattle.
 But round Sept 2015, it seemed like a change was due..